OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Cycript and Cynject

 Cydia Substrate (formerly called MobileSubstrate) is the standard framework for developing run-time patches ("Cydia Substrate extensions") on iOS.
 It comes with Cynject, a tool that provides code injection support for C. Cycript is a scripting language developed by Jay Freeman (aka saurik).
 It injects a JavaScriptCore VM into the running process.
 Via the Cycript interactive console, users can then manipulate the process with a hybrid Objective-C++ and JavaScript syntax.
-Acessing and instantiating Objective-C classes inside a running process is also possible.
+Accessing and instantiating Objective-C classes inside a running process is also possible.
 Examples of Cycript usage are included in the iOS chapter.

 First download, unpack, and install the SDK.